abhayg11/abhayg11.github.io/index.md

 ![Headshot](assets/img/headshot.jpg)
 (Photo credit: Yasi Shaker)

 I am a mathematician, musician, activist, and dancer interested in building community and expanding networks.
-I subscribe strongly to the axioms of mathematics posited by [Dr. Federico Ardila](https://fardila.com) and restate them here...
+I subscribe strongly to the axioms of mathematics posited by [&#x2B9E;Dr. Federico Ardila](https://fardila.com) and restate them here...

 * Axiom 1.
 Mathematical potential is equally present in different groups, irrespective of geographic, demographic, and economic boundaries.
 * Axiom 2.
 Everyone can have joyful, meaningful, and empowering mathematical experiences.